hammady/heroku-buildpack-smartmigrate/README.md

 # Heroku Buildpack: SmartMigrate

 ## Update
 For some reason I can't make heroku compiler dyno recognize the bundle or rake commands.
-Don't use this buildpack yet.
+As a workaround, this buildpack only displays a message asking user to run the migration himself, if changes are detected.

 Simple Heroku buildpack to *smartly* run `rake db:migrate` whenever new migrations detected.
 This buildpack is intended to be part of a [Multipack](https://github.com/ddollar/heroku-buildpack-multi) that has a preceding [Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby).